 Hence, to measure the standards of living among nations, it is also necessary to determine how much the GDP per capita would buy in that country.
 Purchasing power parity (PPP) is the measure used to determine the amount of currency needed to purchase a specified basket of goods and services.

 The PPP is calculated to cover 3 categories: individual items, intermediate categories, and larger categories used in calculating the Gross Domestic Product.
 For instance, the intermediate category for Coke would be soft drinks and concentrates, while a larger category would be food.
 For individual items, a ratio is calculated using the respective currencies of the country being compared.
 For instance, if it costs €2.3 for a liter of Coke in France and $2 for a liter of Coke in the United States, then the PPP for Coke in France compared to the United States = 2.3/2 = 1.15.
 So, €1.15 in France must be spent for each dollar spent in the United States for Coke.
 The PPP for the larger categories are weighted to reflect how much is actually spent in those categories, to reflect the true purchasing power of the local currency in terms of what people actually buy.

 Although PPP is difficult to measure, the Economist magazine publishes a Big Mac Index as a rough indicator of PPP, which is the price, in local currencies, to buy a Big Mac hamburger at the many McDonald's restaurants located throughout the world, and compares this to the United States dollar (USD).
-The Big Mac Index shows what the implied PPP is in USD, which is equal to the price in local currency divided by the price in the United States, and compares this to what the actual exchange rate is.
+The Big Mac Index shows what the implied PPP is in USD, equal to the price in local currency divided by the price in the United States, and compares this to what the actual exchange rate is.
 None of the exchange rates shown in the latest index shows purchasing power parity, although some come close, which could simply be a coincidence.